Getting Started Tutorial with Redis Enterprise Pack using Docker on Windows

 With the Redis database created, you are ready to connect to your database to store data.
 You can use one of the following ways to test connectivity to your database

 - Connecting with redis-cli, the built-in command-line tool

 - Connecting with a “hello world” application using Python.

 redis-cli is a simple command-line tool to interact with Redis database.

 Use “docker exec” to switch your context into the Redis Enterprise Pack container

 Run redis-cli, located in the /opt/redislabs/bin directory, to connect to port 12000 and store and retrieve a key in database1

 $ sudo /opt/redislabs/bin/redis-cli -p 12000 127.0.0.1:16653> set key1 123 OK 127.0.0.1:16653> get key1 "123"

 Connecting Using “Hello World” Application in Python

-A simple Python application running in the host machine can also connect to the database1.
+A simple python application running on the host machine, not the container, can also connect to database1.